Mike Moustakas

-Michael Christopher Moustakas (/muːˈstɑːkəs/; born September 11, 1988) is an American professional baseball infielder in the Colorado Rockies organization.
-He has played in Major League Baseball (MLB) for the Kansas City Royals, Milwaukee Brewers, and Cincinnati Reds.
+Michael Christopher Moustakas (/muːˈstɑːkəs/; born September 11, 1988) is an American former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the Kansas City Royals, Milwaukee Brewers, Cincinnati Reds, Colorado Rockies, and Los Angeles Angels.

 Moustakas was drafted in the first round (second overall) of the 2007 MLB draft by the Royals.
-During games he is often greeted by calls of "Moose", a nickname given by his little league coach along with fans and the media.
+During games he was often greeted by calls of "Moose", a nickname given by his little league coach along with fans and the media.

-High school career
+Early life

 Moustakas attended Chatsworth High School in Chatsworth, Los Angeles, California, where he was a four-year starter in baseball.
 During that time he helped Chatsworth to a 124–11 record, including four West Valley League championships, and two California Interscholastic Federation city titles.
 Moustakas was voted "Player of the Year" by Cal-Hi Sports in both his sophomore and junior years.
 His 52 career home runs in high school are a California prep state record.

-Moustakas attempted to be a two-sport player for Chatsworth, but a broken ankle suffered in his first game as quarterback for the Chancellors ended his high school football career, and nearly ended his baseball career as well.
-However, after three months of rehabilitation Moustakas was able to resume playing baseball.
-In 2006 Moustakas was a member of USA Baseball's Junior National Team, competing in the World Junior Championships in Cuba.
-He topped off his prep career by being named Baseball America's High School Player of the Year in 2007, an honor previously bestowed on MLB stars like Joe Mauer, Homer Bailey and Josh Hamilton.
+Moustakas attempted to be a two-sport player for Chatsworth, but a broken ankle suffered in his first game as quarterback for the Chancellors ended his football career, and nearly ended his baseball career.
+However, after three months of rehabilitation, Moustakas was able to resume playing baseball.
+In 2006, Moustakas was a member of USA Baseball's Junior National Team, competing in the World Junior Championships in Cuba.
+He topped off his prep career by being named Baseball America's High School Player of the Year in 2007, an honor previously bestowed on MLB stars like Joe Mauer, Homer Bailey, and Josh Hamilton.
 Moustakas was also selected to the USA Today All-USA high school baseball team in 2007.
-He was offered a scholarship to USC, but turned it down and decided to enter the 2007 MLB draft.
+He was offered a scholarship to USC, but turned it down to enter the 2007 MLB draft.